Thermal dynamics of lattice modes near a polaronic crossover: from the dilute polaron limit to a charge ordered state: Conclusion

 \section{Conclusion}

-We have studied the spectrum of phonons in the two dimensional Holstein model in the adiabatic regime across the polaronic crossover in a high density electron system.
-Our path integral based approach treats the `static' phonon field exactly, and the quantum fluctuations within a Gaussian approximation on the non trivial static backgrounds.
-We proceed in two stages, first computing the equilibrium static configurations, and then computing and thermally averaging the phonon spectral function on these backgrounds.
-The method reproduces the standard perturbative phonon self energy at weak coupling, upto high temperature.
-Approaching the polaronic transition from weak coupling, naive perturbation theory becomes increasingly inaccurate with increasing temperature and we observe large phonon damping and signature of short range charge correlations in the dispersion.
-Deep in the polaronic phase we obtain a dispersion where the bandwidth is related inversely to the polaron binding energy $E_p$, and the damping is related to the degree of charge density wave correlations.
-The damping increases, and the dispersion becomes harder to discern, as temperature increases beyond $T_{CO} \sim t^2/E_p$, the charge correlation scale.
-Closer to the transition the phonon band is much broader due to weaker polaron localisation, and rising temperature quickly makes the spectrum completely incoherent due to large amplitude fluctuations of the classical background.
+We have studied the phonon dynamics in the two dimensional Holstein model across the polaronic crossover in three different density regimes: dilute, charge correlated, and charge ordered.
+We explored two different approaches- (i) a generalisation of the traditional RPA to finite temperature, and (ii)~a Langevin dynamics strategy employing a force derived from the electronic Hamiltonian.
+Both methods reproduce the standard perturbative phonons at weak coupling.
+Approaching the polaronic transition from this end, the RPA strategy becomes progressively inaccurate and mainly yields a large damping due to the background thermal disorder.
+The Langevin approach, however, gives more coherent phonons as it takes anharmonic effects into account correctly.
+In the polaronic phase the Langevin approach captures the slow polaron tunneling events and the corresponding low energy spectral weight, an effect completely missed by the RPA due to its perturbative `low amplitude' character.
 We have quantified these trends for varying coupling and temperature.
 Our method can handle real lattice geometries, strong coupling, finite temperature, and collective effects at finite electron density, with modest computational effort.
 This paper sets the framework based on which we will discuss inelastic neutron results in specific materials in the near future.

 {\it Acknowledgement:} We acknowledge the use of HPC clusters at HRI.
-SB acknowledges fruitful discussions with Arijit Dutta and Abhishek Joshi, and thanks Arijit Dutta and Yogeshwar Prasad for a careful reading of the manuscript.
+SB acknowledges fruitful discussions with Arijit Dutta and Abhishek Joshi.
 The research of SB was partly supported by an Infosys scholarship for senior students.
 The research of SP was partly supported by the Olle Engkvist Byggm\"{a}stare Foundation.